-- 10.Notwithstanding the submitted details no development above floor-slab/D.P.C level shall take place until details for the treatment of all parts on the site not covered by buildings shall be submitted to and approved in writing by the Local Planning Authority.
+- 12. Within the reserved matters application a detailed landscaping plan shall be submitted to the Local Planning Authority for approval.
 The site shall be landscaped strictly in accordance with the approved details in the first planting season after completion or first occupation of the development, whichever is the sooner.
 Details shall include: - a) a scaled plan showing trees and plants to be planted including species and planting density.
 The plan shall include indications of all existing trees, hedgerows and other vegetation on the land to be retained and detail measures for the protection of retained vegetation during the course of development, including details of ecologically beneficial landscaping to provide a biodiversity enhancement. - b) proposed hardstanding surfacing materials and shall include elevational drawings of boundary treatments including materials, types of fencing and treatment/colour.